Open Scholarship

 Open Research

 Open research is not all-or-nothing.
-You can start with small changes and focus on opening up one particular stage of your research.
-You can engage with open research from an early stage in your project, such as through preregistering your research study or trial, or you can engage retrospectively by making your published research outputs open access via an institutional or data repository.
-There is no set pathway to achieving open research, instead it is about adopting the open practices that make sense for you, your research, and your research communities.
+You can start with small changes and focus on opening up specific stages of your research.
+At the beginning of a project, you could preregister your study or trial.
+Later, you could openly share your research data or code.
+There is no set pathway to achieving open research.
+Instead, it is about adopting the open practices that make sense for you, your research, and your research communities.
 Follow the links below to learn more about different ways to open up your research.

 -